BlockchainCommons/bc-envelope-cli-rust/README.md

 **NOTE:** The `envelope` tool does *not* have the same command line syntax as the Swift `envelope` tool.

 ## Version History

+### 0.31.0: December 22, 2025

+- Add xid export command with controlled private key and generator handling
+- Add --private and --generator options to all XID-modifying commands
+- Improve documentation for XID export workflows
+- Add comprehensive tests for export functionality

 ### 0.30.0: December 19, 2025